Meadows Frisky: History

-The Frisky car project was conceived by Captain Raymond Flower, racing driver and Managing Director of the Cairo Motor Co Ltd., Nuffield distributors in Egypt.
+The Frisky car project was conceived by Captain Raymond Flower, racing driver and managing director of the Cairo Motor Co Ltd., Nuffield distributors in Egypt.
 Flower operated the company with his two brothers, Derek and Neville, all of whom were part of the brewing dynasty of Flower & Sons of Stratford on Avon.
-From February 1955, under the auspices of the Cairo Motor Company, a number of projects for the manufacture of cars in Egypt under the general name of Phoenix, were mooted in the press, possibly as a way of gaining favour with the government of President Nasser.
+From February 1955, under the auspices of the Cairo Motor Company, a number of projects for the manufacture of cars in Egypt under the general name of Phoenix were mooted in the press, possibly as a way of gaining favour with the government of President Nasser.
 However, as the relationship between Egypt and Britain deteriorated with the onset of the Suez Crisis in 1956, little of substance materialised.

 As the potential for manufacture within Egypt dissipated, Raymond Flower took his idea of a small, mass produced, economical lightweight car for every-man to manufacturers in the UK, eventually reaching agreement with Henry Meadows Ltd to proceed with the project.

 Henry Meadows (Vehicles) Ltd

 The Meadows company was a well-established supplier of automotive, marine and industrial engines and was a part of the Associated British Engineering Company.

 Gordon Bedson, formerly a design engineer for Kieft Cars and the Vickers aircraft company, had joined Meadows as Export Sales Manager in 1954.

 Bedson, whose work at Kieft had included the design of their first sports car, and who had also designed a saloon car prototype for the Phoenix project, was called upon to bring his design experience to the Meadows car alongside Keith Peckmore, a project engineer who had also joined Meadows from Kieft.

-Commencing around July 1956, in a back room at the Meadows factory, a prototype vehicle, nicknamed The Bug was constructed and developed.
-This small, four-wheeled, two-seater, utilized a moulded fibreglass shell with gull-wing doors and a Villiers air-cooled 250 cc two-cylinder engine fitted to a brazed ladder-type chassis.
-To make a differential unnecessary, the car used a very narrow rear track, with drive to the solid rear axle by roller chain.
+Commencing around July 1956, in a back room at the Meadows factory, a prototype vehicle nicknamed The Bug was constructed and developed.
+This small, four-wheeled, two-seater had a moulded fibreglass shell with gull-wing doors and a Villiers air-cooled 250 cc two-cylinder engine fitted to a brazed ladder-type chassis.
+To make a differential unnecessary, the car had a narrow rear track, with drive to the solid rear axle by roller chain.
 The car was fitted with a four-speed motorcycle manual gearbox, with reverse obtained by running the engine backwards through the Dynastart unit.

-Whilst The Bug was under development, the Italian coachbuilding company Vignale of Turin, was commissioned by Flower to design the bodywork for the production version, a task they allocated to Giovanni Michelotti.
-On 5 December 1956, The Bug which had been taken to Oulton Park motor racing circuit, commenced a seven-day 24-hours a day test run, completing 4000 mi with a fastest lap of 54.91 mph.
+Whilst The Bug was under development, the Italian coachbuilding company Vignale of Turin was commissioned by Flower to design the bodywork for the production version, a task they allocated to Giovanni Michelotti.
+On 5 December 1956, The Bug which had been taken to Oulton Park motor racing circuit commenced a seven-day 24-hours a day test run, completing 4000 mi with a fastest lap of 54.91 mph.
 Although The Bug had nothing to do with the Egyptian Phoenix project, because of the attendance of Raymond Flower at the circuit with his Phoenix SR150 sports racer and an embargo on the use of the Meadows name in connection with The Bug, Press reports of the test run erroneously referred to the Meadows project as the Phoenix minicar or Phoenix Frisky.